bobochump/Beach-Battle-Bonanza/README.md

 ## Additional features added
 - Three different characters with own unique sprite, backsprite, and attack/hit/idle animations
+- Original music tracks composed for the game, with variations to match each character
 - Variety of different attacks for each character
 - Invincibility frames implementation